worldbank/sdg-metadata-convert/README.md

 * All inputs have a `read` method, which returns a Promise containing the metadata.
 * All outputs have a `write` method, which returns a Promise (containing nothing).

+The metadata which is returned from the inputs, and written by the outputs, is an instance of the Metadata class, which has two methods:

+* `getConcepts()`
+* `getDescriptors()`

+The "concepts" are the actual metadata about the SDG indicator, while the "descriptors" are metadata about the concepts.

 ## Looping

 You may want to perform a conversion on muliple source files.
 For small numbers of files, you can simply loop the code above.